Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Comparison of Resonant and Broadband Searches with Flux-to-Voltage Amplifiers

 We may gain further insight from our Bode-Fano constraint in Appendix \ref{ssec:BodeFano_FV}.
 The optimized integrated sensitivity, as constrained by the Bode-Fano criterion, is achieved with a narrowband noise match (a top-hat spectrum when we consider $\zeta(Z_{T}(\nu))$ as a function of frequency), and the single-pole resonator is close to this limit.
-If a broadband search were better than a resonant search, then we would expect the Bode-Fano limit to point toward a wideband match, with $\zeta$ taking on nonzero values over a broad bandwidth of frequencies.
+If the broadband LR search were better than a tunable resonant RLC search, then we would expect the Bode-Fano limit to point toward a wideband match, with $\zeta$ taking on nonzero values over a broad bandwidth of frequencies.
 However, this is not the case.

-Having established our assumptions for the apples-to-apples comparison, we are now ready to calculate the sensitivity of the optimized resonant and broadband searches and compare them.
+We are now ready to quantitatively compare the sensitivity of the optimized resonant and broadband searches.
 Our comparison consists of two steps.
 First, we consider the SNR formula for resonant and broadband searches, as given by (\ref{eq:SNR_1_QLamp_FV}).
 We use this formula to show that the optimized resonant search must be strictly superior to the optimized broadband search, at all frequencies at which a resonator can be built.
-This statement is independent of the priors, the search range, the resonator quality factor, and the particular model of real-valued noise impedance.
-Second, we assume log-uniform priors and the noise impedance model (\ref{eq:Broad_ZN}) to calculate the advantage of the resonant search in example scans.
+This statement is independent of the priors, the search range, the inductor quality factor, the physical temperature, and the value of the noise impedance.
+Second, we evaluate precisely the advantage of the resonant search in example scans.
+This requires a discussion of amplifier noise and a particular model of noise impedance in the broadband search, to be discussed below.
 The SNR for the resonant search was considered in detail in Appendix \ref{ssec:FtoV_opt_QL} and is given for the optimized log-uniform search in eq. (\ref{eq:SNR_opt_total}) of Section \ref{ssec:opt_time}.
 We denote the square of this SNR as $SNR_{R}^{2}(\nu_{\rm DM}^{0})$, where the subscript `R' denotes a resonant search.
 It thus suffices to derive below only the optimized SNR for the broadband search.

 From equations (\ref{eq:SNR_f_opt_PhiV}), (\ref{eq:SNR_1_QLamp_FV}), and (\ref{eq:NoiseNumber_FV}), the signal-to-noise ratio for the broadband search at search frequency $\nu_{\rm DM}^{0}$ is given by